MJKWoolnough/ics/README.md

 }
 ```

-PropTimezoneName specifies the customary designation for a time zone description
+PropTimezoneName specifies the customary designation for a time zone
+description.

 #### type PropTimezoneOffsetFrom